How to Start a Cover Letter: Opening & Introduction Examples

 “A good film should start with an earthquake, and be followed by rising tension.”—once said Alfred Hitchcock.
 Your cover letter opening perhaps won’t knock somebody off their chair (or will it?), but it should definitely get them to the edge of their seat.

-It is conventionally agreed that you should identify the position you are applying to within the opening of a cover letter.
+It is conventionally agreed that you should identify the position you are applying for within the opening of a cover letter.
 But the recruiter already knows what the role is.
 Instead, you can begin your cover letter with sentences such as:

 - What differs me from the other candidates…